EliorL/pong_game/README.md

 #### Game Features:

-The game continues until a specified score limit is reached.
+- The game continues save players score to a file.
-The ball's speed increase as the game progresses.
+- The ball's speed increase as the game progresses.

 #### How to Run the Game:
 To run the game, make sure you have Python installed on your system.
 Open a terminal or command prompt, navigate to the project directory, and run the following command: